 Many people have theorized that Steve Jobs was angry for being abandoned by his natural parents, who were – by the way – a Wisconsin girl of German Catholic background and the son of wealthy, Muslim family from Syria.
 They met at the University of Wisconsin.

 Steve Jobs tells Isaacson that Paul and Clara were “1,000 percent” his parents.
 As far as he was concerned, his natural parents were just sperm and egg donors.
 That may be unfair to say of the woman who bore him, and for whom giving him up was surely a great trial.

-I’ve known many people who were adopted, and they have had very diverse views of what that means.
-The thing they seem to share is a passion in what they believe.
+I’ve known many people who were adopted, and they have had very diverse views of what that means or whether they want to meet their birth parents.
+The thing they seem to share is a passion for what they believe on the subject.

 Genetics are a big part of what makes us who we are.
 But while that may be true, families are not bound by truth.
 Families are bound by love, and where there is love, I don’t think genes matter very much.